casstanje/casstanje-shell/README.md

 - power-profiles-daemon for power management
 - swaync for notfications
 - and some others.
 The full list can be found in setup.sh

+Most configs are based on the official catppuccin ones, just edited a little to fit my style more.

 ## How to install
 First of all, clone this repo and cd into it.